What onstage improvisation can teach us about developing an agile mindset.

-The four stages of the NLDC loop start with the unexpected, a plan of way or operating that has come unstuck or has to change.
-Take, for example, that re-scheduled client presentation.
+The four stages of the NLDC loop start with the unexpected, a plan or way of operating that has come unstuck or has to change.
+Take, for example, that rescheduled client presentation.
 Or yet another departmental reshuffle.
-Or maybe we’re facing an external threat, like a new competitor with a big marketing budget.
+Or maybe we’re facing an external threat, such as a new competitor with a big marketing budget.
 It’s tempting in these circumstances to dive under the duvet and pretend all is well, but this is precisely the time that we need to be courageous and marshal that agility, to show ourselves to be flexible to changing business needs.

 Bear in mind that the word ‘loop’ is no accident; we might need to cycle through the four stages more than once to arrive at the right solution or response.

-Noticing is about being present in the moment, being aware of what’s going on around us and minding those cognitive biases, like confirmation bias, that might get in the way.
+Noticing is about being present in the moment, being aware of what’s going on around us and minding those cognitive biases, such as confirmation bias, that might get in the way.
 Nor can we allow busyness, complacency or fear of what we might find to interfere.

-Once we’ve noticed the offers, we can then adopt a yes, and… rather than a yes, but…mindset to help build on these options rather than dismissing them out of hand.
+Once we’ve noticed the offers, we can then adopt a yes, and… rather than a yes, but… mindset to help build on these options not dismiss them out of hand.
 This can be hard, because it means deferring judgement, rather than immediately defaulting to “that just won’t work” or “we’ve tried it before and it didn’t work out”.
-It means focussing on the potential of even the most outlandish idea before highlighting its problems.
+It means focusing on the potential of even the most outlandish idea before highlighting its problems.
 That doesn’t mean that we have to say yes to everything, but it does mean that we take the time to explore a wider range of options and to build on something that might not be right as it stands, but has potential.